pterodactyl-installer/pterodactyl-installer/README.md

 ## Features

 -   Automatic installation of the Pterodactyl Panel (dependencies, database, cronjob, nginx).
 -   Automatic installation of the Pterodactyl Wings (Docker, systemd).
 -   Panel: (optional) automatic configuration of Let's Encrypt.
-- Panel: (optional) automatic configuration of UFW (firewall for Ubuntu/Debian).
+-   Panel: (optional) automatic configuration of Firwall.

 ## Help and support